Community Outreach - Home

 We are working to ensure that every person who is subjected to a hate incident understands why and how to report it.
 In law enforcement, there are important steps we can take, in addition to prosecutions.
 At DOJ, we are working to make sure law enforcement agencies collect accurate data so that we understand the scope of hate crimes.
 Our overriding goal is to keep our community safe by ensuring that those who commit hate crimes are held accountable; over the past 10 years, the Department of Justice has charged more than 200 defendants nationwide with hate crimes offenses and supported the investigation of local prosecutions.

 In the past few years, we’ve seen a disturbing increase in threats, violence and harassment directed at specific groups.
 Our office has collaborated with local law enforcement agencies and community partners to educate the community on the importance of reporting hate incidents and crimes.
 The U.S. Attorney's Office co-chairs the San Diego Anti-Hate Coalition, which coordinates outreach, education, and dialogue regarding bullying, hate incidents and hate crimes in the San Diego Region.
 We have also hosted several Hate Crime forums to educate the community and encourage them to report hate crimes.
-This past year the U.S. Attorney’s Office assisted in launching San Diego’s first United Against Hate Week.
+This year the U.S. Attorney’s Office is assisting in San Diego’s third United Against Hate Week.

 Protecting Houses of Worship